SsangYong Tivoli review

 Traditionally the driving experience was never a SsangYong strong point, with most of the firm's models engineered for durability and off-road toughness over on-road refinement.
 Comfort and ride quality, rather than outright performance, tend to be top of the list for crossover buyers, and the Tivoli delivers just enough refinement to be close to the class standard in terms of ride and handling.

-There’s no fancy adaptive dampers or sport suspension options here: The front wheel-drive Tivoli features McPherson strut suspension up front and a Torsen beam set-up at the rear, while the 4x4 version replaces the rear suspension with a more advanced multi-link system.
+There are no fancy adaptive dampers or sport suspension options here: the Tivoli features McPherson strut suspension up front and a Torsen beam set-up at the rear.

 At speed on the motorway or on smooth surfaces the car is relatively composed, but once you turn off on to twistier, more undulating roads, the Tivoli loses a little of its poise.
 Hitting a bump mid-corner will knock the chassis off line, sending a thump through the structure as the wheel rebounds with a noticeable lack of control.